 Coat a finger in flour, and poke a hole into the center of each dough ball, gently stretching the hole with your fingers to form a traditional bagel shape.

 After shaping the dough rounds and placing them on a piece of parchment paper, cover with a damp kitchen towel and allow to rest for 10 minutes.

-Bring a large pot of water (feel free to add a little honey) to a boil.
+Bring a large pot of water (feel free to add a little honey) to a boil with sweetener and baking soda.
 Use a slotted spoon or skimmer to lower the bagels into the water.
 Boil for about 1 minute; the bagels will rise in the water and may bob on top.
 Using the slotted spoon, remove the bagels, tap to remove excess water, and transfer to a piece of parchment paper or directly onto a sheet tray that has been lightly dusted with semolina flour.
 If you’d like to add seeds or toppings to your bagels, now is the time: right after boiling is when they will be “stickiest” and best able to hold onto them.

 Either place your parchment onto a sheet tray and place on your Baking Steel, or use a pizza peel to launch the parchment sheet directly onto your Steel.

 Bake for 14-18 minutes, rotating halfway through baking, or until golden brown.
 Remove and transfer to a wire rack to cool completely.